Medical Terminology Quizzes

-The terms diabetes or thyroid gland are in everyday speak, but what about other terms related to the endocrine system?
+The terms diabetes or thyroid gland are used in everyday language, but what about other terms related to the endocrine system?

 At least 2.7 million Americans are living with atrial fibrillation (AFib).
 Check out terms surrounding this most common type of arrhythmia.